ATS Score Explained: What Recruiters See in Your Resume

 1. Optimize Keywords

 Identify critical keywords in the job description and incorporate them naturally into your resume.
-Use variations of these keywords where possible to demonstrate a broad understanding.
+For example, if the job requires “project management,” also mention “project leadership” and “project coordination”.

 2. Use a Clean Format